-Your customers will be more satisfied
+1) Your customers will be more satisfied

 But what happens if they’ve gone through a bad experience?
 According to RightNow, 95% of consumers would ‘take action’ after a negative experience, such as sharing concerns with friends and family or churning.

-Tools as such are able to help businesses collect data about their customers, which helps in capturing their interests.
+CRM tools like Eber are able to help businesses collect data about their customers, which helps in capturing their interests.
 These data collected can be then used to tailor approaches to customers in a more targeted manner.

-Your new customers become your loyal customers
+2) Your new customers become your loyal customers

 Once your customers start receiving services that are tailored to their needs and interests, their level of satisfaction increases and they become loyal to your brand.

 Apart from the fact that it actually costs less to retain a loyal customer than it is to acquire a new customer, loyalty ensures that your business will receive constant patronage in the long run.

-Your customers become your brand ambassadors
+3) Your customers become your brand ambassadors

 According to Redk, word-of-mouth generates over 2x the sales of paid advertising and 92% of consumers trust recommendations from people they know.

 These consumers are then known as your brand advocates; a walking advertisement for your brand.
+Isn’t that great?

-You get to build a connection with your customers
+4) You get to build a connection with your customers

 “Get closer than ever to your customers.
 So close that you tell them what they need well before they realize it themselves.” ― Steve Jobs